A Guide to Writing a Business Plan

 - Is the business being started as an investment to sell as soon as possible?

-The answers to questions such as these will have an impact on the business proprietor's aims, development and strategy.
+The answers to questions such as these will have an impact on the business owner's aims, development and strategy.
 For example, where someone is starting a business as an investment opportunity, the focus of planning will be the lead-up to their exit - the sale of the business.
 The strategy must, therefore, focus on building the business quickly and maximising its value to get the best selling price possible.
 Where does the business need to be in five years?
 This must be articulated in the plan in order to demonstrate how the business will be steered towards that point.

 Defining the vision for the business will help with the identification of clear and challenging objectives, and determine how these goals will be pursued as the venture evolves.